SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-overview.md

 When you choose a theme in the list, those color settings are instantly applied to the page so that you can see what the selected theme will look like.

-After you've found a theme that you want to use, choose **Apply** to save your selection, or choose **Cancel** to revert to your current theme.
+After you've found a theme that you want to use, choose **Save** to save your selection, or choose **Cancel** to revert to your current theme.

 ## Work with classic themes

-You can still use the classic themes by choosing the link to **Classic change the look options** under the modern themes listed under **Change the look**.
+You can still use the classic themes by choosing the link to **Classic change the look options** at the bottom of the **Change the look** panel.
 Because the modern SharePoint UI differs from the classic UI, however, some limitations apply when you use classic themes with modern pages.

 When you select a classic theme, a modern theme is generated from the settings in the classic theme, including the **isInverted** flag, the background image, and the color settings for **ContentAccent1**, **PageBackground**, and **BackgroundOverlay**.
 If **isInverted** is set to **True**, neutral colors such as **NeutralDark** and **NeutralLight** will be reversed.